fpusan/tutorial-template/README.rst

 SqueezeMeta can be run in four different modes, depending of the type of multi-metagenome support.
 These modes are:

--  Sequential mode: All samples are treated individually and analysed sequentially.
+-  **Sequential mode**: All samples are treated individually and analysed sequentially.

--  Coassembly mode: Reads from all samples are pooled and a single assembly is performed.
+-  **Coassembly mode**: Reads from all samples are pooled and a single assembly is performed.
 Then reads from individual samples are mapped to the coassembly to obtain gene abundances in each sample.
 Binning methods allow to obtain genome bins.

--  Merged mode: if many big samples are available, co-assembly could crash because of memory requirements.
+-  **Merged mode**: if many big samples are available, co-assembly could crash because of memory requirements.
 This mode achieves a comparable resul with a procedure inspired by the one used by Benjamin Tully for analysing TARA Oceans data (https://dx.doi.org/10.17504/protocols.io.hfqb3mw).